eroc123/obsidian-notes/Physics/9 - Electricity/Circuit components.md

 # Lamp

 The symbol for an indicator or any light source is the same (not including a light emitting diode)

+# Diode

+A diode only allows currect to flow in one direction.
+(In the way the trian)